DaZombieKiller/TypeTreeRipper/README.md

 Open the directory in Visual Studio and switch the solution explorer to the CMake Targets View.

-# Usage
+# Usage (Windows)

-This currently functions as a proxy for `version.dll` which will do a primitive type tree dump into `types.txt` and only supports non-development Unity player builds.
+The TypeTreeRipper module functions as a proxy for `version.dll` or `winhttp.dll`, but can also be injected at process start.

+When loaded, the module waits for the engine to initialize and then initiates a type tree dump.
+The data will be written to `release.ttbin` (when dumping from the editor, an `editor.ttbin` will also be produced) and then the process will terminate.

-Support for the editor and development builds requires defining revisions of relevant data structures in the code.
+At this time, only non-development Unity player builds are supported.
+Support for development builds and the editor requires additional definitions of `Object` and `TransferBase` in the source.

+The included `TypeTreeRipper.Converter` tool can be used to convert `.ttbin` files to `.tpk` or the legacy struct dump format.